hsf-training/hsf-training-ml-webpage/_episodes/14-ttZ.md

 > ## Challenge
 > 1. Create an empty list `all_MC_ttZ`.
 This is similar to `all_MC` in [the 'Data Preprocessing' lesson](https://hsf-training.github.io/hsf-training-ml-webpage/07-Data_Preprocessing/index.html).
+> 2. Create an empty list `all_y_ttZ`.
+This is similar to `all_y` in [the 'Data Preprocessing' lesson](https://hsf-training.github.io/hsf-training-ml-webpage/07-Data_Preprocessing/index.html).
-> 2. loop over `samples_ttZ`.
+> 3. loop over `samples_ttZ`.
 This is similar to looping over `samples` in [the 'Data Preprocessing' lesson](https://hsf-training.github.io/hsf-training-ml-webpage/07-Data_Preprocessing/index.html).
-> 3. (at each pass through the loop) if currently processing a sample called 'data': continue
+> 4. (at each pass through the loop) if currently processing a sample called 'data': continue
-> 4. (at each pass through the loop) append the subset of the DataFrame for this sample containing the columns for `ML_inputs_ttZ` to to the list `all_MC_ttZ`.
+> 5. (at each pass through the loop) append the subset of the DataFrame for this sample containing the columns for `ML_inputs_ttZ` to to the list `all_MC_ttZ`.
 This is similar to the append to `all_MC` in [the 'Data Preprocessing' lesson](https://hsf-training.github.io/hsf-training-ml-webpage/07-Data_Preprocessing/index.html).
-> 5. (at each pass through the loop) if currently processing a sample called 'ttZ': append an array of ones to `all_y_ttZ`.
+> 6. (at each pass through the loop) if currently processing a sample called 'ttZ': append an array of ones to `all_y_ttZ`.
 This is similar to the <span style="color:orange">signal</span> append to `all_y` in [the 'Data Preprocessing' lesson](https://hsf-training.github.io/hsf-training-ml-webpage/07-Data_Preprocessing/index.html).
-> 6. (at each pass through the loop) else: append an array of zeros to `all_y_ttZ`.
+> 7. (at each pass through the loop) else: append an array of zeros to `all_y_ttZ`.
 This is similar to the <span style="color:blue">background</span> append to `all_y` in [the 'Data Preprocessing' lesson](https://hsf-training.github.io/hsf-training-ml-webpage/07-Data_Preprocessing/index.html).
 >
 > > ## Solution to part 1
 > > ~~~